Health & Safety Policy for Commercial Waste Charlton

 Managers are responsible for ensuring risk assessments are completed and that their teams follow documented safe working procedures.
 Employees are required to report hazards, follow instructions and participate in training.
 Contractors engaged for specialist removal or treatment must demonstrate competence and adherence to our health and safety standards.
 Communication channels will be maintained so that operational changes or emerging risks are shared promptly with front-line crews and office teams.

+A bright yellow plastic storage bin filled with numerous empty, silver tin cans, some leaning against each other and others stacked haphazardly, situated on a black-and-white checkered floor against a solid blue background.
+The cans are cylindrical, made of metal with a reflective surface, and display several open and closed tops.
+The bin is rectangular with smooth surfaces and lacks handles or lids.
+The setting appears to be an indoor environment, possibly in an area designated for waste collection or storage, reflecting typical domestic or commercial rubbish handling practices.
+The presence of the can collection suggests waste management activity aligned with services provided by companies such as Commercial Waste Charlton, supporting local rubbish removal needs within the Charlton area or similar locales.
 Risk control measures are implemented using a hierarchy: elimination, substitution, engineering controls, administrative controls and PPE.
 Practical examples include segregating recyclable from non-recyclable waste at source to reduce hazardous mixing, using mechanical aids for lifting bulky commercial items, and establishing exclusion zones during vehicle manoeuvres.
 For hazardous or potentially hazardous loads, additional containment, documentation and handling protocols will be followed to protect personnel and the environment.

 Operational checklists and permit-to-work systems will be used for high-risk tasks.
 Emergency response procedures are defined for incidents such as chemical spills, fire, vehicle collisions or significant injuries.
 First aid provision, incident reporting and investigation processes ensure lessons are captured and used to prevent recurrence.
 Incident records will be maintained and reviewed periodically to identify trends.